envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: Who will be notified when a NEW secret is pushed and detected in a repository?
 (Choose five.)

-a) Repository Administrators
+a) Organization owners and enterprise owners, but only if they are administrators of repositories where secrets were leaked

-b) Security Managers
+b) Everyone with write access to the repository

-c) Users with custom roles with read/write access
+c) Security Managers

-d) Organization owners and enterprise owners, but only if they are administrators of repositories where secrets were leaked
+d) Commit authors

-e) Commit authors
+e) Users with custom roles with read/write access

-f) Everyone with write access to the repository
+f) Repository Administrators

 g) All Organization owners and enterprise owners

-A:: **Answer(s):** A, B, C, D, E
+A:: <span style="color: #f800f8">**Answer(s): F, C, E, A, D</span>

 Repository Administrators; Security Managers; Users with custom roles with read/write access; Organization owners and enterprise owners, but only if they are administrators of repositories where secrets were leaked; Commit authors